evenstensberg/svelte-calculator/README.md

-# Calculator in Svelte
+# Svelte webpack boilerplate

-Just to test out Svelte.
+Boilerplate for svelte in webpack (config is not in ts, but could be...)

 ## Running